xeliot/VMWorld/README.md

 - Access to iPhone

 ### Steps to run project
-1. Clone this project into local hard drive
+1. Clone this project into local hard drive by running the following command in the terminal:
 `git clone https://github.com/xeliot/VMWorld.git`
 2. Open Finder Application
 3. Navigate to the folder you cloned the repository